How the adoption of feature toggles correlates with branch merges and defects in open-source projects?: Results and Discussions

 We can also observe in Table~\ref{tbl:tbl7} that projects using feature toggles since the beginning have, on average, fewer merges and more defects.
 We proceeded with hypothesis tests over the number of developers, number of commits, normalized number of merges, and normalized number of defects.
-For each sample, we first run a Shapiro test to check whether the data follows a normal distribution, considering $\alpha = 0.05$.
-All samples do not follow a normal distribution with $p\mbox{-}value < 2.2 \times 10^{-16}$ for all samples, but the normalized number of merges for projects that adopted feature toggles since the beginning ($p\mbox{-}value = 0.02353$) and afterwards ($p\mbox{-}value = 3.388 \times 10^{-16}$), and the normalized number of defects for projects that adopted feature toggles since the beginning ($p\mbox{-}value = 4.723 \times 10^{-4}$).
-Thus, we applied the Mann-Whitney test \cite{mann_test_1947_22}, an unpaired nonparametric test for two independent samples, and observed a statistically significant difference for the number of developers ($p\mbox{-}value < 2.2 \times 10^{-16}$), the number of commits ($p\mbox{-}value < 2.2 \times 10^{-16}$), and the normalized number of defects ($p\mbox{-}value = 8.838 \times 10^{-3}$).
-We could not observe a statistically significant difference for the normalized number of merges ($p\mbox{-}value = 0.6843$).
+For each variable, we divide the data into two groups, one containing data from projects that adopted feature toggles since their creation and another with data from the remaining projects.
+A summary of the obtained measures during our hypothesis testing is displayed in Table~\ref{tbl:rq1_hypothesis_summary}.
+We first run a Shapiro-Wilk's test to check whether the data for each variable in each group follows a normal distribution, considering $\alpha = 0.05$.
+According to the values displayed in the Shapiro Wilk's p-value column in Table~\ref{tbl:rq1_hypothesis_summary}, none of the analyzed variables' data follow a normal distribution.
+Thus, we applied the Mann-Whitney test \cite{mann_test_1947_22}, an unpaired nonparametric test for two independent samples, and observed a statistically significant difference ($p-value \leq 0.05$) for the number of developers, the number of commits, and the normalized number of defects.
+We could not observe a statistically significant difference for the normalized number of merges.